Mueller Investigation News: The Spy Who Could Hold The Key To Trump’s Russia Ties

 The reality is that the financial dealings of President Trump, and members of his campaign team, in Russia seem to form a key part of the Mueller investigation.

 The charges laid against Manafort and Gates, by the Mueller investigation, relate almost entirely to their financial dealings in Russia and the Ukraine.
 Vanity Fair reports that the Mueller investigation is closely examining the infamous dossier released by former British spy Christopher Steele.
-Trump’s team have branded the Steele dossier as “dodgy” but, as reported by the Guardian, Steele stands by the dossier and claims it is up to 90 percent accurate.
+Trump’s team has branded the Steele dossier as “dodgy” but, as reported by the Guardian, Steele stands by the dossier and claims it is up to 90 percent accurate.

 Steele was a respected operative with the United Kingdom’s Secret Intelligence Service MI6 and claims that his counterparts in the CIA and FBI reacted with “shock and horror” when he supplied them with copies of his intelligence reports.
-In short, it seems that Steele believes that the Mueller investigation will find evidence of Trump’s tie to Russia if they look into “the contracts for the hotel deals and land deals between Trump and individuals within the Kremlin”
+In short, it seems that Steele believes that the Mueller investigation will find evidence of Trump’s tie to Russia if they look into “the contracts for the hotel deals and land deals between Trump and individuals within the Kremlin.”

 It is claimed that Trump was in financial trouble after a series of bankruptcies in the wake of the 2008 financial crash.
 With Western banks reluctant to lend money to Trump he was forced to rely on Russian money.
 This, it is alleged, put him in debt to the Russian’s and gave Russia leverage over him as he started his presidential campaign.